coder3101/boost-test/README.md

 The complete Documentation is available at https://coder3101.github.io/gsoc19-boost-test

-The Documentation was automatically generated using `doxygen` from the source code.

 ## Builds

 I used CMake as the Build-tool-generator.
 Main's artifact could be found at `./build` folder named `main` .